personal finance | november 13, 2024

 1. Colleges probably expect you to pay more than you think you can afford.

 The government and most colleges award financial aid based on your FAFSA—the Free Application for Federal Student Aid.
 The information you provide on your FAFSA determines your Student Aid Index (SAI).
-The SAI depends on many factors, with the most important being your family’s income.
+Your SAI depends on many factors, with the most important being your family’s income.
 If your SAI is less than a college’s cost of attendance, the difference is considered your “need.”

 Keep in mind that accumulating more savings doesn’t increase your SAI nearly as much as increasing your income.
 At most, only 5.64% of additional assets are added to the SAI.
 An increase in income, on the other hand, can raise your SAI by as much as 47%.